 The markets for our UMBS and MBS could be disrupted if the CSP were to fail or otherwise become unavailable to us.
-You could experience delays in receiving payments on your UMBS or MBS in the event of a systems problem or other adverse event affecting the CSP.
+You could experience delays in receiving payments on your UMBS or MBS in the event of a systems problem, disruption or other adverse event affecting the CSP.
 We rely on the CSP and CSS (which owns and operates the CSP) for performance of certain significant functions related to our UMBS and MBS, including certain functions performed on behalf of the Trustee.
 For example, the CSP is used to perform certain data acceptance, issuance support and bond administration activities for us related to our UMBS and MBS, including calculation of payments and ongoing reporting to investors.
 The CSP is also used to enable commingling of Freddie Mac- and Fannie Mae-issued UMBS in resecuritization transactions.
-These activities are complex and present significant operational and technological challenges and risks.
-Our business activities would be adversely affected and the market for our securities would be disrupted if the CSP were to fail or otherwise become unavailable to us or if CSS were unable to perform its obligations to us, including as a result of an operational failure by Fannie Mae.
+These activities are complex and present significant operational and technological challenges and risks, including process breakdowns, technology outages, cyberattacks or other security incidents (whether due to insider error or malfeasance or system errors or vulnerabilities) or other disruptions.
+Our business activities would be adversely affected and the market for our Securities would be disrupted if the CSP were to fail or otherwise become unavailable to us or if CSS were unable to perform its obligations to us for any reason, including as a result of an operational failure by Fannie Mae.
 In addition, CSS could adopt or prioritize strategies that could adversely affect its ability to perform its obligations to us.
 Any measures we take to mitigate these challenges and risks might not be sufficient to prevent a disruption in our securitization activities related to our UMBS and MBS.
-You could experience delays in receiving payments on your UMBS or MBS in the event of a systems problem or other adverse event affecting the CSP.
+You could experience delays in receiving payments on your UMBS or MBS in the event of a systems problem, disruption or other adverse event affecting the CSP.

 Adverse changes in Fannie Mae's performance, or market perceptions about Fannie Mae's performance, could adversely affect the value of your UMBS.
 There are significant connections between the single-family mortgage securitization programs of Freddie Mac and Fannie Mae, as both Enterprises issue a common security (UMBS) that can be commingled in resecuritizations and is designed to trade in a single, combined TBA market.
-Due to these connections, it is possible that the value of your Freddie Macissued UMBS could be affected by events relating to Fannie Mae, even if those events do not directly affect Freddie Mac.
+Due to these connections, it is possible that the value of your Freddie Mac-issued UMBS could be affected by events relating to Fannie Mae, even if those events do not directly affect Freddie Mac.
 For example, any actual or perceived adverse change in Fannie Mae's financial performance or condition, mortgage credit quality, or systems and data reliability could adversely affect the value of your Freddie Mac-issued UMBS.
 Any disruption in Fannie Mae's UMBS securitization activities or any adverse events affecting Fannie Mae's significant mortgage sellers and servicers could also adversely affect the value of your Freddie Mac-issued UMBS.